smartiniOnGitHub/fastify-cloudevents/README.md

 The plugin decorate Fastify and expose some functions:
 - `CloudEvent`, the CloudEvent implementation used here, could be useful
-- `cloudEventSerializeFast`, a serialize function implemented here, using `fast-json-stringify` and not standard JSON serialization functions
+- `cloudEventSerializeFast`, a serialize function implemented here using `fast-json-stringify` and not standard JSON serialization functions; note that similar features of the underlying library has been implemented here (like serialization options)

 Plugin options are:
 - `serverUrl`, the URL (absolute, or relative) of the current webapp, to use as a base `source` in generated CloudEvents
 - `serverUrlMode`, the mode to build the `source` attribute in generated CloudEvents (any non null value will cause this setting to be aded to the extension attribute):
   - null, (default value) same as 'pluginAndRequestUrl'